kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/getting_started_with_tensorflow-gpu_on_linux.md

 Chinese mandarin.

 For the next step, you have two options to install TensorFlow from scratch, using `pip` or `conda`.
-As a personal preferences, I suggest using `pip` since it provides users with more flexibility.
+As a personal preference, I suggest using `pip` since it provides users with more flexibility.

 ## Install TensorFlow Using pip
 It is advisable to create a new, dedicated environment using Conda to accommodate TensorFlow.
 You can create a Conda